Leadership and Communication

 What is Expertise?
 Facts That Function

 How do global leaders make decisions, and on whom do they rely?
-In this talk, Dr El-Sayed will draw on his backgrounds in public health and medicine and his experiences advising policymakers and discussing health in the media to draw lessons on the nature of expertise, and how to deliver information to stakeholders that they can use to make crucial decision.
+In this talk, we will draw on experiences advising policymakers to draw lessons on the nature of expertise, and how to deliver information to stakeholders that they can use to make crucial decisions.

 Leadership Communications: Lessons From the Theater

 How do global leaders communicate their ideas and how are they able to persuade their audience?
 This workshop, led by a former professional actor, will offer some techniques and practical exercises aimed to reinforce the use of voice in public spaces.
 Moreover, through an interactive methodology, the workshop will suggest some strategies for preparing an oral presentation or reading a speech, communicating his/her own key ideas, while enforcing the external projections of the most relevant information that audience is expected to grasp.

 Learning How To Learn: How to Build Your Knowledge Base Quickly

 Leaders are called upon to have a strong, working background in diverse topics, including economics, politics, international affairs, health, sociology, history, geography, agriculture, finance, and the list continues.
 This requires leaders to assimilate information quickly, efficiently, and critically.
 Here, we will discuss key strategies toward navigating information, learning quickly, and asking the right questions of experts.